 We are optimistic that this technology will bring a capability to the warfighter in the very near future.Brent Azzarelli, NSWC Dahlgren Division GUSS Project Manager

-Finally, the WaySight, a multi-functional handheld operator control unit, was used as the primary operator interface for the GUSS vehicles.
-Using the 1lb WaySight, the dismounted Warfighter can easily command the vehicles in various modes depending on the missions being executed.
-The WaySight modes include: "Target Mode” for rapid path planning using its sight-and-click waypoint tagging, “Follow Me” mode in which GUSS follows autonomously at a predetermined distance, and “WE Mode” which allows for tele-operation of the vehicle.
+The GUSS AITV is also integrated with the WaySight, a multi-functional handheld operator control unit used as a supplemental operator interface.
+Using the 1lb WaySight, the dismounted Warfighter can easily command the vehicle in various modes depending on the missions being executed.
+The WaySight modes include “Target Mode” for rapid path planning using its sight-and-click waypoint tagging, “Follow Me” mode in which the vehicle follows autonomously at a predetermined distance, and “WE Mode” which allows for tele-operation of the vehicle.
 With a few button presses, the operator can quickly switch between modes and use the most appropriate method of robotic control as the situation changes.

 Ultimately the GUSS AITV’s main purpose is to assist dismounted units by providing autonomous logistic resupply, acting as a small unit “Mule”, expediting casualty evacuations and enabling limited reconnaissance.
 This vehicle will lighten the load of each Marine, increase the duration units can operate independently and enhance unit’s ability to evacuate casualties to casualty collection points or landing zones.
 As part of the autonomous solution, the vehicle can also be autonomously returned to base without any assistance from a driver.